Asd-g/avslibplacebo/README.md

     If this is set to 100 (or 0), the brightest pixel is measured.
 Otherwise, the top of the frequency distribution is progressively cut off.<br>
     Setting this too low will cause clipping of very bright details, but can improve the dynamic brightness range of scenes with very bright isolated highlights.<br>
     The default of 99.995% is very conservative and should cause no major issues in typical content.

+- black_cutoff<br>
+    Black cutoff strength.<br>
+    To prevent unnatural pixel shimmer and excessive darkness in mostly black scenes, as well as avoid black bars from affecting the content, (smoothly) cut off any value below this (PQ%) threshold.<br>
+    Setting this to 0.0 (or a negative value) disables this functionality.<br>
+    Default: 1.0 (1% PQ).

 - gamut_mapping_mode<br>
     Specifies the algorithm used for reducing the gamut of images for the target display, after any tone mapping is done.<br>